MMR VACCINE INJURY ATTORNEY

-Measles vaccines, specifically MMR vaccines, are meant to protect us from Measles, Mumps, and Rubella.
+MMR vaccines are meant to protect us from Measles, Mumps, and Rubella.
 However, like all vaccinations, there is a chance of complications and side effects.
 It is crucial to get in touch with a doctor and a vaccine injury attorney if you or a loved one had an adverse reaction to a measles vaccine.
-If you experienced an injury such as Encephalitis, Guillain-Barre Syndrome, or long-lasting shoulder pain after receiving a measles vaccine, you may be eligible for compensation through the National Vaccine Injury Compensation Program.
+You may be eligible for compensation through the National Vaccine Injury Compensation Program.

-At DuPont and Blumenstiel, our vaccine injury attorneys in Dublin, Ohio work tirelessly to pursue justice on behalf of our clients and their families.
+At DuPont and Blumenstiel, our vaccine injury attorneys work tirelessly to pursue justice on behalf of our clients and their families.
 We represent vaccine injury clients throughout the United States.

 FREE CASE EVALUATION